pridiltal/retina_web/content/courses/torch/2_Data_Science_Life_Cycle.md

 ### The OSEMN framework

 ![Data Science Process (a.k.a the O.S.E.M.N. framework)](/courses/torch/1_OSEMN.png)
-Figure: Data Science Process (a.k.a the O.S.E.M.N. framework
+Figure 1: Data Science Process (a.k.a the O.S.E.M.N. framework <br/>
 Image source: https://towardsdatascience.com/5-steps-of-a-data-science-project-lifecycle-26c50372b492

 -  The [OSEMN framework](https://towardsdatascience.com/5-steps-of-a-data-science-project-lifecycle-26c50372b492) is comprised of 5 major steps that help us to focus and prioritize the right data science tasks at different stages: